Air entrainment: Process

 Though hardened concrete appears as a compact solid, it is actually highly porous (typical concrete porosity: ~ 6 – 12 vol.%), having small capillaries resulting from the evaporation of water beyond that required for the hydration reaction.
 A water to cement ratio (w/c) of approximately 0.38 (this means 38 lbs. of water for every 100 lbs. of cement) is required for all the cement particles to hydrate.
 Water beyond that is surplus and is used to make the plastic concrete more workable or easily flowing or less viscous.
 To achieve a suitable slump to be workable, most concrete has a w/c of 0.45 to 0.60 at the time of placement, which means there is substantial excess water that will not react with cement.
 When the excess water evaporates it leaves little pores in its place.
 Environmental water can later fill these voids through capillary action.
 During freeze-thaw cycles, the water occupying those pores expands and creates tensile stresses which lead to tiny cracks.
 These cracks allow more water into the concrete and the cracks enlarge.
 Eventually the concrete spalls – chunks break off.
 The failure of reinforced concrete is most often due to this cycle, which is accelerated by moisture reaching the reinforcing steel, causing it to rust, expand, create more cracks, let in more water, and aggravate the decomposition cycle.

+Air entrainment is a process that should be tightly controlled to avoid naturally occurring entrainment, which means the unintentional or undesirable presence of air voids in concrete, caused by factors such as improper mixing or insufficient consolidation, which may lead to reduced strength and durability due to inconsistent sizes and placement of air voids, making it less desirable for achieving specific concrete performance properties.

+Various materials can impact the properties of air-entraining admixture in several ways.

+Fly ash, a supplementary cementitious material, improves paste packing due to its smaller particles, resulting in better flow and finishing of the concrete.
+Fly ash's lower specific gravity increases the paste content for a given water-to-cementitious material ratio (w/cm) compared to ordinary Portland cement.
+Different types of fly ash require adjustments in air-entraining admixture dosage due to variations in their chemical compositions and air loss characteristics.
+Class F fly ash typically demands higher levels of admixture to maintain desired entrained air levels compared to Class C fly ash.

+Silica fume is another material that influences air-entrained concrete.
+Its fine particle size and smoothness necessitate higher dosages of air-entraining admixture than traditional concretes without silica fume.

+Slag cement contributes improved packing and increased paste volume fraction due to its lower specific gravity than ordinary Portland cement.

+Including natural pozzolans like rice husk ash or metakaolin affects fineness and composition, which further influence the required dosage of air-entraining admixtures in mixed concretes containing these materials.